EntilZha/PyFunctional/README.md

 To learn more about me (the author) visit my webpage at [pedro.ai](https://www.pedro.ai).

-I created `PyFunctional` while using Python extensivel, and finding that I missed the ease of use for manipulating data that Spark RDDs and Scala collections have.
+I created `PyFunctional` while using Python extensively, and finding that I missed the ease of use for manipulating data that Spark RDDs and Scala collections have.
 The project takes the best ideas from these APIs as well as LINQ to provide an easy way to manipulate data when using Scala is not an option or PySpark is overkill.